 Nowadays there are a plethora of options for those looking to straighten teeth.
 Not only are there countless alternatives to traditional metal braces, but there are also many alternatives to clear aligners like Invisalign.
 There are even brands that offer both clear aligners and clear braces, like Six Month Smiles, which you can read more about here.

 Some of these alternatives are much more affordable and convenient with remote treatment options.
-Candid stands out as one of the best, not only because of their lower price tag, but also because they work exclusively with orthodontists for your treatment monitoring and they have AI technology that makes for a more efficient process.
+Candid, ALIGNERCO and Byte stand out as some of the best, not only because of their lower price tag, but also because they work exclusively with orthodontists for your treatment monitoring.